adamws-git/adamws-git.github.io/src/content/posts/dublin-june-2025.md

 ![](/images/dublin-june-2025/trinityroof.jpeg)

-As with all great trips, ours came to and end at the bus stop.
+As with all great trips, ours came to and en at the bus stop.